Death by sawing: Imperial China

 The movement of a saw may cause a body to sway back and forth making the process difficult for the executioners.
 The Chinese overcame this problem by securing the victim in an upright position between two boards firmly fixed between stakes driven deep into the ground.
 Two executioners, one at each end of the saw, would saw downwards through the stabilized boards and enclosed victim.
-Whether sawing as an execution method actually existed, or that cases referred to are garbled accounts of the "slow slicing" method of execution will remain an open question.
+Whether sawing as an execution method actually existed, or that cases referred to are garbled accounts of the "slow slicing" method of execution remains an open question.